cooper/wikifier/doc/technical/server-commands.md

 Returns the metadata for an image, including an absolute path on the filesystem.
-The image data itself is NOT transmitted over the wikiserver transport; instead, the frontend should serve the image file directly.
+The image data itself is NOT transmitted over the wikiserver transport; instead, the frontend should serve the image file directly from the `path` specified in the response.

 ```
 C: ["image",{"name":"200x200-the_crew@2x.jpg"},22]